lazizma/lazizProject/README.md

 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

-## IMPORTANT NOTICE:

-This project is no longer under active maintenance.
-Occasional bug fixes may be released, but no new features are scheduled to be added.
-Users of [Marie](https://t.me/BanhammerMarie_bot) are encouraged to migrate to [Rose](https://t.me/MissRose_bot), which is the improved version of this project, written in golang, with scalability in mind.

-## Starting the bot.

-Once you've setup your database and your configuration (see below) is complete, simply run:

-`python3 -m tg_bot`

-## Setting up the bot (Read this before trying to use!):
-Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
-This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.

-### Configuration

-There are two possible ways of configuring your bot: a config.py file, or ENV variables.

-The prefered version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.
-This file should be placed in your `tg_bot` folder, alongside the `__main__.py` file .
-This is where your bot token will be loaded from, as well as your database URI (if you're using a database), and most of your other settings.
+## loaded from, as well as your database URI (if you're using a database), and most of
+your other settings.

 It is recommended to import sample_config and extend the Config class, as this will ensure your config contains all